Ch0wW/docker-hlds-won2-1104/README.md

 Simply go to the `config` folder, and modify the required folders you wish.

 - `config/cstrk10` is for Counter-Strike 1.0.
-- `config/cstrk11r` is for Counter-Strike 1.1.
+- `config/csret11` is for Counter-Strike 1.1.

+### Why 'csret11' instead of 'cstrk11' ?

+Half-Life cannot have modfolders longer than 7 characters.
+Besides, from a community standpoint, `cstrk11` is an already existing folder, for CS Beta 1.1.
+In order to properly recognize CS v1.1 from CS Beta 1.1, I decided to rename the folder to `csret11` (short for "*CS Retail 1.1*").

 -----------